15 Nov Change Management, Data Analytics and Innovation Drive Discussion at the DV-NJ HIMSS Conference

 Dr. Jeffrey Brenner, founder of the Camden Coalition of Healthcare Providers, gave an inspiring presentation on the power of data analytics to impact change.
 By analyzing patient data, Dr. Brenner identified a small selection of Camden’s patient population responsible for the majority of hospital costs.
 These “Super-Utilizers” had high rates of emergency room use and hospitalization, and often had complex health and social issues and lacked an understanding of how to use the healthcare system.
 The Coalition developed a patient management program to identify and support Super-Utilizers from the time they entered the hospital until long after they had been discharged.
 Providing high-touch care resulted in reduced hospital and emergency room visits as well as reduced healthcare costs.

 Identifying an inverse correlation between social services and healthcare costs, Dr. Brenner and his team went one step further.
 Many of the Super-Utilizers lacked safe and stable housing, a prerequisite of good health.
-The Coalition began offering apartment and support services for addiction and mental health issues.
+The Coalition began offering apartment and support services for addiction, mental health issues and providing them with online addiction treatment and private opiate treatments.
 By eliminating the barrier of homelessness, patients were able to focus on maintaining treatment and subsequently reduced costs on hospitals, jails, and shelters.

 The final keynote of the morning, Chief Nursing Officer for IBM Global Healthcare Judy Murphy, spoke to the shift towards value-based care, citing that by the end of 2018, 50% of government reimbursements will be risk-based alternative payments.
 With 20% of the population driving approximately 80% of healthcare costs, effective population health management will require some level of individualization or personalization of care.
 By segmenting the patient population, the healthcare industry can customize engagement and outreach efforts so that intervention efforts can be focused on the high-risk, high-cost populations.
 Judy also provided effective engagement strategies for high-risk populations, including leveraging text messaging and tapping into retail behavior by offering gift cards to incentivize actions.